open-contracting/standard/standard/docs/en/extensions/bids.md

 ## Meta-data

-To use this extension, include it's URL in the ```extension``` array of your release or record package.
+To use this extension, include its URL in the ```extension``` array of your release or record package.

 ```json
 {